alflix/EasyWebView/README.md

 ## Author

 Does your organization or project use EasyWebView?
 Please let me know by email.

-john, jieyuanz24k@gmail.com
+John, jieyuanz24k@gmail.com

 ## License